rails/rails/guides/source/active_record_querying.md

 1 row in set (0.00 sec)
 ```

-under MySQL and MariaDB.

-So, the same query running with the
-PostgreSQL adapter would yield instead
+and may yield this for PostgreSQL:

 ```
   Customer Load (0.3ms)  SELECT "customers".* FROM "customers" WHERE "customers"."id" = $1  [["id", 1]]